toeverything/AFFiNE/docs/jobs/affine.pro.md

 -   Unlimited drinks and snacks;
 -   Free IELTS test open to all employees;
 -   Flexible and optional social security and provident fund payment locations
+-   Become a maintainer of great open source projects and use Copilot powered by Github for free